 Right now, there’s a bit of flux going on in my gym-life; one of the owners of CFLA, Chad “Action” Brandt, has left to pursue other aspirations.
 Chad has been my mentor and coach since day 1, and I’ve learned a ton from him.
 He gave me the the knowledge and confidence through his wisdom to obtain my level 1 cert, which I was over-prepared for (and was anti-climactic, but that’s another post for another time), and after spending 50 hours mentoring with him, he prepared me to coach classes on my own.
 Chad is one of the original Big Dawgs, trained under OPT.
 Also leaving CFLA is Katrina Burton, athlete extraordinaire and CF HQ gymnastics SME.
 Through the newly formed Action Conditioning they will continue to train athletes.
 I wish them nothing but success, and I have no doubt I will be calling on their extensive experience with my coaching questions and for my own programing.

 And speaking of coaching experience, I’d like to highlight one of CFLAs coaches, Cory Gillespie; I’ve mentioned him before here—he’s husband to part owner of CFLA, Heather, and a Strength and Conditioning (NCCP Lvl 1&2) coach at one of the local high schools.
+You discuss the matter with your pharmacist if you are going to take Vardenafil.
 The incredibly lucky students and teachers have access to the school gym, which is run by Cory under the name Conquest Conditioning.
 I was fortunate enough to give a nutrition lecture there a while back, and I’ll be doing some guest programming for Cory sometime in the near future.

 Speaking of nutrition lectures, I’ll be doing the initial nutrition intro on Jan 11th at 7PM for the kick-off to CFLA’s Look, Feel, Perform Better Challenge; this will be similar to the lecture I gave the students, but more streamlined, and in two parts; I’ll touch on basic nutrition bio, Paleo, Zone, suggested meals, eating habits for the first part.
 Like always, I’m excited to have a captive audience that can’t leave.
 This time, I have a key to the gym, so you’ll all be locked in there with me!
 Ha!